July 23, 1978 – Midwest, USA

 “The end of the wicked shall be cut off.
 But the salvation of the righteous is of the Lord; He is their strength in time of trouble.
 And the Lord shall help them, and deliver them; He shall deliver them from the wicked, and save them, because they trust in Him.”
 Psalm 37:38-40

-We both called in sick the next morning because neither of us slept all night, and we needed to go to the police station to try and identify the burglar.
+With no sleep all night, we both called in sick the next morning, We reported to the police station and tried to identify the burglar.
 The detective brought us dozens of mug shots to examine.
-After looking at about 500 photos, we picked out the six photos who looked most like him.
+After looking at all the photos, we picked out the six who looked most like him.
 Jane, of course, got a much better look at him than I did.
 At the end of the ordeal, we were both trembling uncontrollably from head to toe.
-The detective kindly volunteered to follow us home and search our apartment to see if he had returned.
+The kind detective volunteered to follow us home and search our apartment to see if he had returned.

-He also told us that we lived in the neighborhood with the highest crime rate in the city, full of drug dealers and prostitutes.
-We were both so naive having grown up in the country where crime was practically nonexistent!
-Every one in the country left their doors unlocked at night, but we will never do it again, even for a minute!
-I also will never mount my knife rack on the kitchen wall!
-He advised us to move to a different neighborhood with a security system, which we did two months later.
+The detective also told us that we lived in the neighborhood with the highest crime rate in the city, full of drug dealers and prostitutes.
+We felt so naive because we grew up in the country where crime was almost nonexistent.
+Noone in the countryside locked their doors at night, but we would always secure ours going forward.
+I also never mounted my knife rack on the kitchen wall.
+Upon the detective’s advise, we moved to a safer neighborhood with a security system two months later.

-In 1988, I went on a short-term medical mission trip to Belize (formerly British Honduras in Central America).
+In 1988, I went on a short-term medical mission trip to Belize in Central America.
 Another nurse and I were assigned to a ramshackle hotel for our housing.
-After we ate dinner with the medical team, we had to walk several city blocks in the dark to get to our hotel.
-About half way there, they had a power failure and all the streetlights went out leaving us in total darkness except for our tiny flashlight.
-When we arrived at our hotel, we ascended the outside steps to the second floor and had to walk down the narrow balcony which was lined with men leering at us.
+After we ate dinner with the medical team, we walked several city blocks in the dark to get to our hotel.
+About half way there, the town had a power failure and all the streetlights went out leaving us in total darkness except for our tiny flashlight.
+When we arrived at our hotel, we ascended the outside steps to the second floor and walked down the narrow balcony hallway lined with men leering at us.
 We both prayed silently and asked God to protect us while looking straight ahead.

-When we arrived at our hotel door, we quickly went inside and bolted the door behind us.
-How we thanked God for delivering us!
+With relief, we arrived at our room and bolted the door behind us.
+How we thanked God for delivering us.
 Then Jen shared with me how she had been brutally beaten by a robber in her home years before.
 I shared with her about the night Jane and I were attacked.
-We once again read Psalm 56 and 37 together followed by prayer in which we asked God to give us a quiet heart and put a hedge about us.
-I can’t say that either of us slept much that night because of the restaurant and reggae band blaring loud music beneath our bedroom, but God protected us!
+We once again read Psalm 56 and 37 together followed by prayer and asked God to give us a quiet heart and put a hedge about us.
+Neither of us slept much that night because of the reggae band blaring loud music beneath our bedroom, but God protected us.

-Currently I work with many patients who suffer from Post Traumatic Stress Disorder (PTSD) and struggle with nightmares and flashbacks.
-I remember it took me quite awhile to recover emotionally from the attack in 1978.
-But whenever I became afraid, I would read my Bible and ask God to comfort me, fix my mind and heart on Him, and He always did.
-It is also a great comfort to know that if someone kills me, I will immediately be transported into God’s wonderful presence for all eternity!
+Later in my career, I worked with many patients who suffered from Post Traumatic Stress Disorder (PTSD) and struggled with nightmares and flashbacks.
+I remembered how it took me months to recover emotionally from the attack in 1978.
+Whenever I become afraid, I read my Bible and ask God to comfort me, and fix my mind and heart on Him.